acgeoffrey/expense-tracker/README.md

 ### Overview

-- This is a Full Stack Expense Tracker Application.
-You can log all the daily expenses.
-And view the statistics of the where have you spend the money for every month.
+- This is a Full Stack Budget Tracker Application.
+You can log all the daily expenses and also you can keep track of your income.
+And view the statistics of on which segments you have been spending the money for every month.

 ### Screenshot